 After all, the beauty of podcasts is that nobody needs to see the recording set-up.

-However, there are just a few things to consider, such as soundproofing and allowing for a crisp, clear audio quality.
+However, just a few things to consider, such as soundproofing and ensuring crisp, clear audio quality.

 Here are our top DIY podcasting booth ideas!